karlfleener/algorithm-visualizer/README.md

 ## Overview

 Always wanted a clearer understanding of how algorithms work under the hood?
 This application gives a high-level overview for users to visualize and compare various algorithms.

+## Instructions

+Select the type of algorithm from the dropdown menu, set the size of the graph and speed to visualize.
+Once all the these are set click sort and watch the algorithm come to life.
+Click Reset to randomize the graph.

 Demo